 DAAD [German Academic Exchange Service]

 Students can apply to the University Summer Course Grant if they are studying language or area studies at a German university and/or affiliated language schools.

 Delta Phi Alpha German Honorary Society

-Up to $1,250 for a student studying in a German-speaking country during the fall semester.
+Up to one $1,500 and up to four $500 awards for a student studying in a German-speaking country during the fall semester.
 Application deadline is early March.